Brecknockshire: Religious sites

 St Mary's Church, Hay-on-Wye consists of a nave and chancel with a square embattled tower at the west end.
 Separated by a deep dingle, which probably was formerly a moat, it is situated westward of the town upon an almost precipitous eminence, near to the River Wye.

 St Edmund's Church, Crickhowell is a Grade II* listed building built in the early 14th century.
 It has the only shingled spire in the county.

 The Church of St Issui, Partrishow dates from 1060.
 The existing building was mainly constructed in the 14th and 15th centuries.
 The church is most famous for its rood screen which dates from 1500.
 It is a Grade I listed building.

-St David's parish church, Llanddew is one of the oldest churches in Brecknockshire.
+St David's Church, Llanddew is one of the oldest churches in Brecknockshire.
 The building dates from around the 13th century and has a cruciform shape, with a central tower.

+Civil parishes

+From the medieval period until 1974, Brecknockshire was divided into civil parishes for the purpose of local government; these in large part equated to ecclesiastical parishes (see the table below), most of which still exist as part of the Church in Wales.
+Chapelries are listed in italics.